ahadjidj/Streaming-Workshop-with-HDF/README.md

 ## Access your Cluster

-  - When the script finishes the work, login to Ambari web UI by opening http://{YOUR_IP}:8080 and log in with **admin/StrongPassword**
+  - When the script finishes the work, login to Ambari Web UI by opening http://{YOUR_IP}:8080 and log in with **admin/StrongPassword**
-  - Open the different UI and check that all services are running and are healthy (NiFi, NiFi Registry, SR, SAM, etc)
+  - Open the different UIs and check that all services are running and are healthy (NiFi, NiFi Registry, SR, SAM, etc)
   - Connect to the MySQL DB using bash or tools like MySQLWorkbench.
 A workshop DB has been created for the lab.
 You have also two users:
     - **root/StrongPassword** usable from localhost only
     - **workshop/StrongPassword** usable from remote and has full privileges on the workshop DB

 # Lab 2 Platform preparation (admin persona)
-To enforce best practices and a minimal governance, there are few tasks that an admin should do before granting access to the platform.
+To enforce best practices and a minimal governance, there are a few tasks that an admin should do before granting access to the platform.
 These tasks include:
-  - Defining users, roles and previliges on each tool (SAM, NiFi, Etc)
+  - Define users, roles and privileges on each tool (SAM, NiFi, Etc)
   - Define the schemas of events that we will use.
 This avoids having developpers using their own schemas which makes applications integration and evolution a real nightmare.
-  - Define and enforce naming convention that make easier managing applications lifecycle (eg. NiFi PG and processors names)
+  - Define and enforce naming convention that makes it easier to manage applications lifecycle (eg. NiFi PG and processors names)
-  - Define global variables that should be used to make application migration between environment simple
+  - Define global variables that should be used to make application migration between environments simple
   - etc

-In this lab, we will implement some of these best practices to set the right environnement for our developpers.
+In this lab, we will implement some of these best practices to set the right environment for our developpers.

 ## Create schemas in Schema Registry